 With a growing popularity in outdoor living, California designers during the 1940's and 1950's developed a fashion niche to meet the needs of that lifestyle.
 Easy to wear separates were very popular with innovative shorts and skirts as part of these looks.
 Designer De De Johnson created outfits perfectly suited to the outdoors life style of California women.
 This fresh yellow outfit has a whimsical patio print for visual interest, making it perfect for entertaining and resort.

-The yellow set is by DeDe Johnson and is from the late 1950's.
-The textile is printed in patio sets and barbeque designs on a yellow field.
-The shirt and shorts set by Joseph Zukin of California company is a rayon blend from 1945.
-The ariel view of New York city has a balloon motif that is accented by little red ball buttons that repeat the balloon shapes in a novel way.
+The shirt and shorts set shown below is by Joseph Zukin of California.
+This set is a rayon blend from 1945.
+The print shows an ariel view of New York city with a balloon motif that is accented by little red ball buttons that repeat the balloon shapes in a novel way.
 This set shows the popular look of matching both top and bottom to create a 'romper' or one-piece shorts look with an easier fit.